James Brock ParadigmLast changed 1/25 8:54A EST

 Don't assume that I have read the literature.
 I have not.

-The project: We are a small and very diverse squad, and I (to some extent) understand that struggle.
-That being said, I have never been persuaded to vote for a project team.
-I will listen though.
+Non-traditional debate: We are a small and very diverse squad, and I (to some extent) understand that struggle.
+I have coached a fem rage team, and loved it.

 I have no particular aversion to theoretical objections.
 As an observation, I do not vote on them often.
 I need a clear reason to reject the other team.
 I will occasionally vote neg on Topicality, but you have to commit.
-I have recently reevaluated my stance on theory.
-I enjoy good theory debates.
-I have come to the conclusion that they are exceptionally educational.
 I think cheaty CPs are bad for debate, and enjoy voting on ridiculous CP is ridiculous theory.
 I still need some good I/L to Education to reject the team.

 I enjoy this format.
 I will adopt a policy maker F/W unless otherwise instructed.